 How to Organize a Statewide Sanctuary Community

 New Hampshire residents were the first to blanket their state with Sanctuary Communities, eight in all, (October, 2025).
 Residents of other states can also announce that they are a Sanctuary Community, but in a simpler way.
-A state does not need to form multiple Sanctuary Communities.
+It is not necessary to form multiple Sanctuary Communities.
 Rather, a single Sanctuary Community can represent residents throughout the state, This new model makes it quite easy for advocates in each state to simply develop an overall state-wide model, e.g. the Texas Sanctuary Community, or the Florida Sanctuary Community.
-This can be initiated by a very small group of people:
+It can be initiated by a very small group of people:

-Post the declaration (in the form of a petition) on the free website https://www.change.org/ so people can endorse it by adding their names and city/town.
-(Note: Names of individual endorsers will not be shared, only the number of endorsers and their cities/towns.)
+Post the declaration (in the form of a petition) on the free website https://www.change.org/ so people can endorse it by adding their name and city/town.
+(Note: Before signing the petition, they can choose NOT to display their name/comment by unchecking the box above the yellow “Sign Petition” box.
+Change.org will tally the number of endorsers and their cities/towns, and we will only share the cities/towns of endorsers (not names).

 Consider ways to get statewide and local/community press interested in the initiative.
-(Because Sanctuary Communities are forming to counter Trump and ICE immigration threats and brutality, local press will find this development of interest).
+Because Sanctuary Communities are forming to counter Trump and ICE immigration threats and brutality, local press will find this development of interest.
+We can provide you with a sample press release.

 Select a contact person or two that media and others can reach to learn more.